Lightning-AI/litgpt/howto/oom.md

 For exceptionally large models, the aforementioned techniques might still not suffice.
 If you have multiple GPUs available, you can trade off memory for speed by changing the `devices = 1` argument in the scripts.
 Enabling this option enables a parallelism technique (FSDP), sharding the memory across different GPUs.

+The default configuration already uses activation checkpointing, but you can enable CPU offloading by changing the `cpu_offload=False` argument in the scripts.